How to Convert XML to PDF Using C#

 arrow pointer

-The resultant HTML string or file can then be rendered as a PDF using the .NET PDF Generator.
-You can download a sample project showcasing IronPDF's capabilities for converting XML to PDF from this XML to PDF Conversion Example.
+The resultant HTML string or file renders as PDF using the .NET PDF Generator.
+Download a sample project showcasing IronPDF's capabilities for converting XML to PDF from this XML to PDF Conversion Example.

 // XSLT template that defines the transformation from XML to HTML